 An opaque mixture of comic, prose and world building, Neuro Hard combined the familiar tentpoles of a Shirow story (sci-fi setting, robots, pretty girls) with a lesser-known obsession: bees.
 “Bees?” you might be asking incredulously, but believe it: In an interview with Animerica magazine back in 1993, Shirow casually mentioned his extensive collection of anthophila reading material, remarking, “I especially have quite a lot of books on bees.”
-While the landmates of Appleseed or the fuchikoma of Ghost in the Shell are vaguely insectan, the influence is readily evident in the metal thoraxes of Neuro Hard’s power suits (some of which even have wings) and presence of bees throughout the design, story and comics, including even a bee character cheekily nicknamed “Rose.”
+While the landmates of Appleseed or the fuchikoma of Ghost in the Shell are vaguely insectan, the influence is readily evident in the metal thoraxes of Neuro Hard’s power suits (some of which even have wings) and presence of bees throughout the designs, story and comics, including even a bee character cheekily nicknamed “Rose.”
 Oh, and if that wasn’t enough, the damned thing is subtitled “Planet of the Wasps.”

 蜂 (はち, hachi) can mean bee, wasp or hornet.
 I’ve chosen to use wasp when describing the insects in Neuro Hard because honestly, they look more like wasps than bees to my (admittedly) untrained eye.
 That Animerica interview quotes Shirow as saying “bees” but it seems safe to say that they’re interchangeable in this case.

-It’s probably a good time to bring up Smith anyway, because he’s the source of about the only thing western fans know about Neuro Hard; which is that it was concluded prematurely due to the Great Hanshin Earthquake damaging Shirow’s reference library and notes.
+It’s probably a good time to bring up Smith anyway, because he’s the source of about the only thing western fans know about Neuro Hard, which is that it was concluded prematurely due to the Great Hanshin Earthquake damaging Shirow’s reference library and notes.
 However, as the author of the Masamune Shirow Hyperpage wrote way back in 2000, that doesn’t quite add up.
-The Great Hanshin Earthquake occurred in January of 1995, while the last chapter of Neuro Hard appeared in the June, 1994 issue of Comic Dragon.
+The Great Hanshin Earthquake occurred in January of 1995, while the last chapter of Neuro Hard appeared in the June 1994 issue of Comic Dragon.
 Figure in some lead time for printing, and the ink on the last few pages of Neuro Hard was dry over six months before the earthquake.
 So why did Neuro Hard end early?

-The unmet page count suggested by Shirow and Smith’s comment (which I’ve struggled to find the original source for, even though it’s been repeated across the Internet for years) don’t quite account for the 6-month gap between the last appearance in Comic Dragon and the earthquake that damaged Shirow’s office.
-That same Masamune Shirow Hyperpage article speculates that Comic Dragon’s switch from quarterly to monthly at the end of 1993 may have played a part in prematurely ending the series, as Shirow was notoriously bad at keeping to deadlines.
+The unmet page count suggested by Shirow and Smith’s comment (which I’ve struggled to find the original source for, even though it’s been repeated across the Internet for years) don’t quite account for the six month gap between the last appearance in Comic Dragon and the earthquake that damaged Shirow’s office.
+That same Masamune Shirow Hyperpage article speculates that Comic Dragon’s switch from quarterly to monthly at the end of 1993 may have played a part in prematurely ending the series, as Shirow was notoriously bad at hitting deadlines.
 Whatever happened, the Neuro Hard collection released last year includes, near as I can tell, additional pages of material.
 But that’s going off straight page counts rather than knowing explicitly what was originally published in Comic Dragon.
 Perhaps Shirow had unfinished pages, perhaps other publishing problems got in the way, or perhaps we’ll just never know.

 A look at the entirely of Shirow’s work suggests other issues may have existed.
 By 1995, the bulk of Shirow’s long-form manga work was behind him, while additional chapters trickled out of his studio (like Ghost in the Shell: Manmachine Interface, which wrapped in 1997), the work that would make him famous was behind him and the work that would make him infamous lay ahead.

-The mid-to-late ‘90s saw Shirow contributing to projects like the OVA Landlock in 1996, the film Gundress in 1999 (both produced by the production company ORCA and resulting in varying shades of clusterfuck), games for the PC Engine and Playstation, and a plethora of novels for which he contributed illustration work.
+The mid-to-late ‘90s saw Shirow contributing to projects like the OVA Landlock in 1996, the film Gundress in 1999 (both produced by the production company ORCA and resulting in varying shades of clusterfuck), games for the PC Engine and Playstation, and a plethora of novels for which he contributed illustrations.
 Landlock and Gundress were both consummate disasters, disappointing fans and (likely) financial backers alike, but these projects and Shirow’s shift away from regular comic work suggest he may have been orienting himself towards easier work without the intense deadlines of manga.